siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 ## Energy and support

 The analogy above is only a picture.
-The exact bookkeeping is this: transport is described by both what is carried and by the realized extent on which it is recovered during a fixed interval.
+The actual explanation comes from continuity.

+The square form

+$$
+u = |f|^2
+$$

+does not explain why the joined flow becomes denser.
+It only makes the interaction term visible and counts the local joined state once that state is already given.

+The physical explanation is simpler: if there are no primitive sources or sinks, then whatever enters the overlap region must be accounted for by what leaves it.
+If two inflows become one outflow, the same transported content must be recovered on one surviving channel.

-Let $\Omega$ denote the realized support of a transporting portion over a fixed interval $\Delta t$.
+To write that bookkeeping explicitly, let $\Omega$ denote the realized support of a transporting portion over a fixed interval $\Delta t$.

-For a thin transport tube of cross section $A$ and realized length
-$L$, define the geometric support by
+For a thin transport tube of cross section $A$ and realized length $L$, define the geometric support by

 $$
 \Sigma(\Omega) := A L.